 WinZip : Java Glossary

-The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_14.
-If you can’t see the prices, or if you just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 WinZip logo WinZip

 A program for compressing/decompressing data and storing it in a *.zip file.
 It will also work on jar and war files, though the WinZip people don’t officially support them.
-WinZip can decompress zip, jar, tar, gz, and tar.gz files.
+WinZip can decompress zip, jar, tar, gz and tar.gz files.

 WinZip cannot compress with mp3 files, it just packs them as-is in the archive.
 It is not able to compress png files.
 It does almost no compression on Java-created zip files.
-It is very good at compressing html, about 90%, even when the HTML has been precompressed to remove excess white space.
+It is very good at compressing html, about 90%, even when the HTML (Hypertext Markup Language) has been precompressed to remove excess white space.
 Icon files compress an astounding 98%.
 It can compress jpgs about 25%.

 The main new feature of 12.1 is that files with proprietary WinZip compression algorithms are given the *.zipx extension to help you avoid sending them to people who do not have WinZip.
 It also handles files larger than 2 Gig.

-Unzipping Excluding
+Unzipping Formats

 Zipping Tips

-Command Line WinZip Courier
+Command Line User Interface

 Including Links

-Using WinZip GUI to Unzip a *.zip
+Using WinZip GUI (Graphic User Interface) to Unzip a *.zip

 Here is how to unzip/unpack/decompress/fluff a *.zip file.

-1. Click “File”.
+1. Click File.

-2. Click “Open Achive”.
+2. Click Open Achive.

 3. Select the zip file you want to unpack.

-4. Click “Open” .
+4. Click Open .

 5. You will now be able to see the files inside the zip and their directory names on the far right.
 Let’s assume you want to unpack them all into a directory tree.

-6. Click “Extract”.
+6. Click Extract.

 7. Select the directory where you want the tree of unpacked files to grow off of.

-8. Select “All files/folders” in archive.
+8. Select All files/folders in archive.

-9. Uncheck “Open Explorer Window.
+9. Uncheck Open Explorer Window.

-10. Check/uncheck “Overwrite existing files”.
+10. Check/uncheck Overwrite existing files.
 If in doubt, check yes.

-11. Uncheck “Skip older files”.
+11. Uncheck Skip older files.

-12. Check “Use folder names”.
+12. Check use folder names.

-13. Click “Extract”.
+13. Click Extract.

-14. Click “File”.
+14. Click File.

-15. Click “Exit”.
+15. Click Exit.

 Using WinZip GUI to Zip a directory tree